Q. When can I register?

-A. Participants should count on two early evening practices per week and a game on Sunday (except at the U7 and U9 levels, which only meet on Sundays).
-Most practices are 60-90 minutes long, and the Sunday games last about an hour.
+A. Participants in U11, U13 and U15 should count on two early evening practices per week and a game on Sunday.
+Most practices are 60-90 minutes long, and the Sunday games last about an hour (not factoring in travel time to an away destination).
 There are eight scheduled games beginning in early April and continuing through early June.
 There are no games on Memorial Day Weekend or Easter.

 Q. Where are the games played?

 A. Home games are played on the Marblehead Village School middle field, and occasionally on Piper field.
-Away games in our league can be as close as Danvers or Hamilton or as far as Haverhill or Malden.
+Away games in our league (for U11, U13 and U15) can be as close as Danvers or Hamilton or as far as Haverhill or Malden.
 The league aims to schedule each team for four home and four away games, however, field availability can sometimes skew this goal.